Get help with high prescription drug costs

 - you’re not refilling it too soon (within 10 days of end of supply)

-- your prescription is not for a controlled drug, controlled drug preparation or a narcotic (for example, Percocet, Dilaudid, Xanax, Valium)
+- your prescription is not for a controlled drug, controlled drug preparation or a narcotic (for example, oxycodone, Dilaudid, Xanax, diazepam)

 For travel outside Ontario